godotengine/godot-docs/getting_started/step_by_step/resources.rst

 containers, so there is no need to have them duplicated.

-Typically, every object in Godot (Node, Resource, or anything else) can export properties, properties can be of many types (like a string, integer, Vector2, etc) and one of those types can be a resource.
+Typically, every object in Godot (Node, Resource, or anything else) can export properties.
+Properties can be of many types (like a string, integer, Vector2, etc) and one of those types can be a resource.
 This means that both nodes and resources can contain resources as properties.
 To make it a little more visual: